-To exclude files, click What to exclude in the Disk Backup, File Backup or Nonstop Backup window.
+To exclude files, click What to exclude in the Disk Backup or File Backup window.

 You can exclude hidden and system files from a backup by selecting the corresponding check boxes.

 In addition, you can exclude files meeting the criteria you specify.
 To do this, select the Files matching the following criteria check box, enter the exclusion criterion, and then click Add.